12 January 2019

 Looking for a Gray Ghost

-Gray Petaltail (Tachopteryx thoreyi) is listed as state threatened in Michigan, as noted on the MNFI website.
+Gray Petaltail (Tachopteryx thoreyi) is listed as state Endangered (elevated from threatened in the 2019 review) in Michigan, as noted on the MNFI website.
 Prior to living in Michigan, I'd only observed the species once.
 It was an individual that flew by and landed on a bridge over a stream in the knobs of Kentucky.

 Over the past several years, we've been searching to confirm this species' presence in some historic locations and other spots suggested by locals.
 It appears that the petaltail only inhabits the SW area of Michigan, given the records and searches throughout the southern tier of counties.
 Prime flight season may be mid-June through mid-July.
 For me, the 3rd weekend of June is prime time.